Postcards to Croatia

+For those (like us) who were not lucky enough to grow up speaking more than a few words of Croatian, writing to distant family members can be a bit daunting.
 Many people in Croatia know English, and all children have mandatory foreign language classes as part of their school curriculum; however, you may have older relatives who only speak Croatian.
-Normally a neighbor or family member would be happy to help, but with the current social restrictions in place, you may want to say a few words they can understand in case nobody is around to translate.
+Normally a neighbor or family member would be happy to help translate, but with the current social restrictions in place, you may want to say a few words they can understand in case nobody is around.

 So we’ve put together a few tips and phrases to help!
 Don’t worry too much about accents and spelling—Croatians understand their language is difficult (many struggle with it themselves) and they will appreciate that you tried!